cran/this.path/README.md

 `<criterion>$find_file(path = whereami::thisfile())` for this purpose,
 but as mentioned in section **Alternative 4**, `whereami::thisfile()` is seriously lacking compared to `this.path::this.path()`.

+These can not determine the executing script, nor the executing script's directory.
+They provide none of the same functionality of `package:this.path`.

 ### Alternative 6: `package:box`